Richard E. Dutrow Jr.: Suspension

-On October 12, 2011, the New York State Racing and Wagering Board (NYSR&WB) suspended Dutrow from racing for 10 years and fined him $50,000, citing a long history of racing violations.
+On October 12, 2011, the New York State Racing and Wagering Board suspended Dutrow from racing for 10 years and fined him $50,000, citing a long history of racing violations.
 This followed a decision by the Kentucky Horse Racing Commission's Licensing Review Committee not to renew his license in that state.
-Dutrow continued to train horses while he appealed the ruling of the NYSR&WB in court.
-His legal options in New York State were exhausted when the state's Court of Appeals denied his request for appeal on January 8, 2013.
-Barring a possible appeal in federal court, Dutrow would be suspended from January 17, 2013, until January 17, 2023.
+Dutrow continued to train horses while he appealed the ruling in court.

-On February 27, 2013, Dutrow filed a lawsuit with the United States District Court for the Eastern District of New York against the New York State Gaming Commission (former NYSR&WB), the Association of Racing Commissioners International (ARCI) and several other entities, seeking monetary damages and an overturning of his suspension.
-The suit alleges that Dutrow was "substantially and irreparably harmed" by the suspension and claims that he was deprived of due process under the law.
+Dutrow began serving his suspension in January 2013 after he exhausted his legal options in New York State.
+The following month he filed a federal lawsuit against the New York State Gaming Commission (the governing body that replaced the racing and wagering board that month), the Association of Racing Commissioners International (ARCI) and several other entities, seeking monetary damages and an overturning of his suspension.
+The suit alleged that Dutrow was "substantially and irreparably harmed" by the suspension and claims that he was deprived of due process under the law.
+The lawsuit was dismissed in July 2014, and an appeal was dismissed nearly a year later.

-In March 2020, the Queens District Attorney's office re-opened its investigation in the Horse trainer Rick Dutrow's 10-year suspension, linked to syringes in his barn.
-There are new allegations of incriminating evidence having been planted in his barn.
-The New York State Gaming Commission database lists just four equine deaths on Dutrow's record in New York, and only one on the racetrack.
-That compares favorably with some of the top trainers currently competing on the New York circuit.
-In addition, although he has had numerous minor-to-moderate violations ranging from paperwork errors to overages of legal therapeutic drugs, Dutrow has never been found to have administered an illegal performance-enhancing substance to any of his horses.